 “The narrowing of these very small blood vessels in the heart means they can’t expand properly when you’re active.
 As a result, you don’t get an adequate supply of oxygen-rich blood to the heart muscle.

-On this video, Dr. Kaski also discusses the difference (and possible similarity) between another non-obstructive diagnosis, Prinzmetal’s Variant Angina (a spasm disorder of the coronary arteries) and MVD.
+On his video, Dr. Kaski discussed the difference (and possible similarity) between another non-obstructive diagnosis, Prinzmetal’s Variant Angina (a spasm disorder of the coronary arteries) and MVD.

 What triggers coronary microvascular disease is not known, but cardiologist Dr. Noel Bairey Merz of Cedars-Sinai Medical Center in Los Angles suggests that high blood pressure during pregnancy might predispose some women to the condition.